 Wave petunias are spreaders, so make you provide them that space!
 Their vines can grow as long as 4 feet long, so it’s recommended that you plant them at least a foot apart.

-Wave petunias that have limited root space, like when planted in a flower pot or hanging basket, may not be able to grow to their full potential, meaning not producing enough flowers.
+Wave petunias that have limited root space, like when planted in a flower pot or hanging basket, may not be able to grow to their full potential, which could result in fewer blooms.

 5. Trim the plant to promote growth